acidbubbles/vam-keybindings/README.md

 Supported storables:

 - `JSONStorableAction` will be invoked on key down
+- `JSONStorableBool` will be set to true on key down, and false on key up
 - `JSONStorableFloat` will receive values between -1 and 1 for joysticks, or the mouse position delta.
 You should check for their current value in `Update()`.

 ## Credits